apetri/LensTools/docs/source/index.rst

 	pip install LensTools

-In the meantime you can clone or fork fork the `github repository <https://github.com/apetri/LensTools>`_ to download the source
+In the meantime you can clone or fork fork the `github repository <https://github.com/apetri/LensTools>`_ to download the source.
+The core features require numpy and scipy to run, but the test suite requires additionally the matplotlib and astropy packages.
+If you want to run the calculations in parallel on a computer cluster you will need to install mpi4py (a python wrapper for MPI) and emcee (from which lenstools borrows the MPI Pool)

 Test
 ----